NetworkRehab/server-info-api/README.md

 ## Example

-Make a request to the server to retrieve your IP and hostname:
+Make a request to the server:

 ```bash
 curl http://localhost:8080/